API Discovery

 API endpoint naming examples

-Following are a few examples of API naming that you can use or modify according to your requirements:
+The following are a few examples of API naming that you can use or modify according to your requirements:

 Single ID